matthewliu2000/htmlwebpage/index.md

 [Intel Corporation](https://www.intel.com/content/www/us/en/homepage.html) - RTL Validation Engineering Intern
 - Contributed to development of new BFM within pre-silicon validation environment for modeling power management firmware responses by improving code modularity and resuse and minimized reliance on firmware to validate RTL
 - For supported regression tests, the BFM reduces CPU model time by 27% and total cycles by 75%, enabling more efficient, more reliable, and timelier validation
+- Enabled validation tests for new generation of design
+- Provided validation collateral to identify RTL security bugs
+- Worked on identifying holes in Code Coverage Analysis
+- Validation of a bridge between microcontrollers with multiple protocols layers and translations.
+Worked on new self-checking capabilities for old sequences, and scoreboard for data checks across serial wire.
+- Formal validation of a resource controller and python script automation of code development.
+Also worked on creating script to reformat monitor prints for easier debug.
 ![intel](./assets/intel.jpg)

 [JDL International - IT & Marketing Intern](https://jdlinternationalinc.com/)